 6. May Ward off Cancers:

-Cinnamon may help in preventing many types of Cancers by inhibiting abnormal cell growth.
-A study conducted on mice shows that the oral dosage of the cinnamon extract was found to reduce the tumour size by suppressing inflammation, along with destroying cancerous cells (7).
-This effect is attributed to certain compounds like Cinnamaldehyde, cinnamic acid, 2-hydroxy cinnamaldehyde, 2-methoxy cinnamaldehyde, and eugenol which have chemoprotective properties.
+Cinnamon may help prevent many types of Cancers by inhibiting abnormal cell growth.
+A study on mice shows that the oral dosage of the cinnamon extract reduced the tumour size by suppressing inflammation and destroying cancerous cells (7).
+This effect is attributed to certain compounds like Cinnamaldehyde, cinnamic acid, 2-hydroxy cinnamaldehyde, 2-methoxy cinnamaldehyde, and eugenol, which have chemoprotective properties.

 See More: Cinnamon Oil Benefits